This page in brief

 Pascal wrote: “Thus it is not only right but useful for us that God should be partly concealed and partly revealed, since it is equally dangerous for man to know God without knowing his own wretchedness as to know his own wretchedness without knowing God.”

-Schellenberg’s response to this is to argue that surely knowing God is a greater good than any other good that God may want to accomplish, so why would God withhold the greater good to achieve a lesser good?
+Schellenberg’s response to this idea of other goals is to argue that surely knowing God is a greater good than any other good that God may want to accomplish, so why would God withhold the greater good to achieve a lesser good?

 But believers have two counters to this response:

 - How do we know that knowing God is the greatest good in God’s eyes?
 It seems possible that offering us freedom is a greater good. (“If you love someone, set them free.”)
-Alternatively, it could be argued that love necessarily entails freedom not to respond.
+Alternatively, it could be argued that love necessarily entails freedom to respond, or not.

 - Schellenberg’s response can only be persuasive if we can say certainly that, if there was a reason why God makes himself less obvious, we would know it.
 Clearly we cannot plausibly claim that, so it remains quite possible that God may have reasons which we cannot imagine.